oottppxx/enigma2/plugins/README.md

 * BigMac attempts to monitor IPTV streams and restart them if they get stuck.

+* Buzzz is a local M3U proxy for TheHive.

 * Frenchs adds some spice to Heinz (see below), marking catchup supporting channels as the M3U download is proxied through it; it supports XCAPI and VAPI.